-Senators want hacking law
+Senators want law to protect vehicles from hacking

 Two senators unveiled legislation Wednesday to force the National Highway Traffic Safety Administration and the Federal Trade Commission to set rules protecting driver security and privacy.